 This is a guide for safe use of our outside feed Blueberry stove.
 Our stoves are safe if used properly.
 Never leave a fire unattended and don't use normal firewood, as larger logs will burn long after your need for heat is done and can cause overheating after you are done with your sauna.

 Of course you want them hot and you want the sauna hot fairly fast.
-To build a fire fast, dry small wood ignited with paper is the best way.
-Air is the important element and the best way to control the intensity of the fire.
+To build a fire fast, a full firebox of dry small wood ignited with paper is the best way.
+Air is the important element and the best way to control the intensity of the fire, open the draft wide.

 Arrange your kindling over some shredded newspaper with plenty of spaces for air to mix with the fuel.
 The only air supply is through the open door or the draft control in the door.
 There is no damper in the stove pipe for good reason- A damper in the exit pipe of the stove will back up the heat into the feed throat.
 This is an area that passes through the wall, and I want cool incoming air here to reduce accidental wall combustion.
 Never add a damper to the chimney.

-Burning your fire too big will actually cool off your hot room, as the hottest part of the flame is near the top.
+Burning your fire too big , with too much air, will actually cool off your hot room, as the hottest part of the flame is near the top.
 If you have fire coming out your chimney, you will not have anymore heat inside the sauna, and you are sucking in cool air to feed the big flame.

 The Blueberry stove has a round firebox made of 1/4" thick steel.
 When steel gets hot it expands and cools it shrinks, no warping like a flatsided stove.
 The round firebox is the only design that is not trying to tear itself apart when expanding and contacting.

 The other benefit of the round firebox is the rock saddles over the hottest part of the stove, the heat is soaked up into them and doesn't escape outward as much, and reduces heat to the walls.